Welcome home, poet.

 Guidelines:

-• Do not include any identifying information in the body of your document.
+• Please do not include any identifying information in the body of your document.

-• Please provide a brief cover letter that includes a short, third-person bio with your publication history, as well as any applicable content warnings to safeguard our reading staff.
+• Please include a brief cover letter with your publication history and personal bio.
+Also include any content warnings in consideration of our reading staff.

 • Submissions are open internationally, to any poet writing primarily in English.
-Code-switching/meshing is warmly welcomed.
+Some code-switching/meshing is very welcome.

-• If you have any questions, please visit our FAQ page first.
-If you don’t find the answer to your question, you can send an email to contact (at) frontierpoetry (dot) com.
+• If you have any questions, please visit our FAQ page.
+If you don’t find the answer to your question, email us: contact (at ) frontierpoetry (dot) com.

 Editorial Feedback Option: